 Basic contract rules apply to prenuptial agreements in New York.
 Specifically, an agreement should be in writing and signed by the future spouses before a notary public.
-An agreement doesn’t take effect until a couple actually marries.
-However, a prenuptial agreement made prior to a religious ceremony intended to be a marriage, will be upheld even if the marriage isn’t legally binding.
+The prenup doesn't take effect until a couple marries.
+However, a prenuptial agreement made before a religious ceremony intended to be a marriage is valid even if the marriage isn't legally binding.

 Generally, a prenuptial agreement is presumed to be valid unless a spouse can prove the following:

 In New York, potential spouses are under no obligation to disclose their finances to each other before signing a prenuptial agreement.
-But if a spouse chooses to disclose his or her assets and misrepresents his or her financial condition, the resulting prenuptial agreement may be overturned.
+However, if a spouse chooses to disclose his or her assets and misrepresents his or her financial condition, the court may overturn the prenuptial agreement.

 Many premarital agreements address alimony.
-Spouses can eliminate alimony under a prenup unless one spouse is left destitute.
-If a spouse deprived of alimony under a prenup is forced to seek public assistance, the alimony provisions of the prenuptial agreement will be overturned.
+In New York, spouses can eliminate spousal support under a prenup unless one spouse is left destitute.
+If a spouse deprived of alimony under a prenup is forced to seek public assistance, the court will overturn the alimony provisions of the prenuptial agreement.